Triple Crown Jewels National Parks Tour

 Glacier Point is an overlook with a commanding view of Yosemite Valley, Half Dome, Yosemite Falls, Vernal Falls, Nevada Falls, and the Yosemite High Country.
 This viewpoint is accessible by smaller vehicles from approximately late May through October of November.
 We are among the very few companies that can visit Glacier Point as we keep our group sizes small and travel in smaller vehicles.
 Big buses are not allowed here.
 The short walk to Glacier Point will reward you with a breathtaking view of both Yosemite Valley and the Yosemite High Country, which is part of the majestic Sierra Nevada Mountain Range.

 When we reach Yosemite Valley, we will stop at Tunnel View to see the jaw dropping view of the Valley as we come out of the Tunnel.
 We will stop here for 10-15 minutes and point out our view of Clouds Rest, El Capitan, Half Dome, and Bridalveil Falls.
 This is also the trailhead for Inspiration Point, which is located on the old stagecoach road into Yosemite Valley.
 Shortly after, we continue driving to visit El Capitan and Bridalveil Falls for 10 minutes.
 Time permitting we may walk to the base of the waterfalls or continue our journey in Yosemite Valley to see Cathedral Rocks on our right and Yosemite Falls on our left, Yosemite Chapel on the right.
 We will stop at Sentinel Bridge to see a breathtaking view of Half Dome, and take the iconic picture of Half Dome with its reflection in the Merced River.
-We will continue to drive to Yosemite Lodge and we will take a lunch break here.
+We will continue to drive to Yosemite Lodge.
 You will have time to walk to the base of Yosemite Falls, visit the Souvenir shop, use restrooms and get a cup of joe at Starbucks if you wish.

 When we leave here we will stop in front of El Capitan, Spanish for “The Captain”.
 El Capitan rises over 3000 feet from the Valley Floor and is one of the largest granite monoliths in the world.
 Hopefully we will be able to spot the rock climbers who come to scale the sheer granite face.
 We have another stop at Valley View before we start heading back.
 Besides these main stops there may be other stops depending on the time we have, and what the group prefers.